Dan Pallotta: Current work

 Pallotta founded Advertising for Humanity in 2004 as Springboard.
 The company helps institutional funders and philanthropists grow their most promising grantees.

 In 2012 Pallotta founded the Charity Defense Council, a 501(c)(3) nonprofit organization.
 According to their website, their mission is "to change the way people think about changing the world".

 Pallotta gave a talk at the 2013 TED conference, which became available for public viewing online on March 11, 2013. and had 3.6 million views over the next two years.
+The TED Talk also garnered critics such as Phil Buchanan, President of the Center for Effective Philanthropy.

 In February 2016, Pallotta gave another TED conference talk - "The dream we haven't dared to dream" It was published in May 2016.

 Affiliations

-Pallotta is a member of the board of Triangle, a center for the developmentally disabled in Massachusetts, and a member of the Project Reason Advisory Board.
+Pallotta is a member of the Project Reason Advisory Board.